 Begin with HOMEMADE BROTH

 - After you’ve cooked a whole turkey (or bone-in breast or whole chicken), carve the meat and set it aside (use it for another meal; we want only the bones and the meat stuck to them!).
-Note: if you don’t have time for this step after the turkey is carved, you can keep the bones in the refrigerator for a day or two).
+Note: if you don’t have time for this step after the turkey is carved, you can keep the bones in the refrigerator for a day or two or freeze it for up to a few months).

 - Take the carcass and place it in a large pot.
 Cover it completely with water.